pezonilluminati/gitbook-eagle/webhooks.md

   - **status:** The new status of the component.
   - **fullName:** A full name that combines the service and component names (e.g., `"Service Name / Component Name"`).

-{% hint style="info" %}
-**Good to know:** If no components have changed within the 5-minute interval, the webhook will not send any payload.
-{% endhint %}